 are used for beam-stearing and shaping.

-and PEEM-3 are compared on the left as function of the transmission
+and PEEM-3 using the mirror corrector are compared as function of the transmission

-of the electron optics, which can be adjusted by the size of
+of the electron optics.
+The transmission can be adjusted by selecting the size of

 the backfocal plane aperture.
 Using the smallest availabe aperture